Protect Yourself Against COVID with Exercise

 How Exercise Improves Immune Function

-Exercise has positive health effects at the cellular level that will enable to protect yourself against COVID.
-Molecules called exercises are released during exercise from skeletal muscle, white and brown adipose tissues, neurons, the heart, and liver in response to exercise.
+Exercise has positive health effects at the cellular level that will enable you to protect yourself against COVID-19.
+Molecules called exercises are released during exercise from skeletal muscle, white and brown adipose tissues, neurons, the heart, and the liver in response to exercise.

-Exerkines come in many forms and include hormones, proteins, metabolites, and nucleic acids and play a role in improving cardiovascular health, metabolic health, immune health, and neurologic health even in the absences of COVID. Â In individuals with COVID these exerkines lessen the effects of COVID 19 and long COVID on organ systems.
+Exerkines come in many forms and include hormones, proteins, metabolites, and nucleic acids and play a role in improving cardiovascular health, metabolic health, immune health, and neurologic health even in the absence of COVID. Â In individuals with COVID, these exerkines lessen the effects of COVID-19 and long COVID on organ systems.

-Exercise has anti-inflammatory effects which alleviates systemic heart inflammation (as in myocarditis) seen in COVID 19.
-A big impact of COVID 19 is on the cardiopulmonary system and those exercise simply have healthier cardiopulmonary systems.
+Exercise has anti-inflammatory effects which alleviates systemic heart inflammation (as in myocarditis) seen in COVID-19.
+A big impact of COVID-19 is on the cardiopulmonary system and those who exercise simply have healthier cardiopulmonary systems.

 Cardiovascular System